See more articles

 Screaming Frog SEO Audit

-Instead of auditing URLs one at a time, you can use a tool like Screaming Frog to analyze your canonical tags in bulk.
+Instead of auditing URLs one at a time, you can use a tool like Screaming Frog to analyse your canonical tags in bulk.

 So you’ve identified a duplicate content issue.
 What’s next?